rajeshkanaka/myarticles/MoA/MoA_Article.md

 ### Your Ticket to the AI Philharmonic:

-1. Deep Dive into the Score: Start with seminal papers like "Mixture of A Million Experts" and "α-Rank: Multi-Agent Evaluation by Evolution".
+1. Deep Dive into the Score: Start with seminal papers like "Mixture of A Million Experts" and "Alpha-Rank: Multi-Agent Evaluation by Evolution".

 2. Compose Your Own Melodies: